cityatoms/CityAtomsIOS/README.md

 ### How to Contribute:
 - Find a task you're interested in working on in the [issues](https://github.com/cityatoms/CityAtomsIOS/issues) list.
-- Leave a comment on the issue mentioning that you wanted to be assigned to you.
+- Leave a comment on the issue mentioning that you want it to be assigned to you.
 - The team will review your comment and assign the task.

 ### Pull Requests